WillOram/cyber-remediation/README.md

 - [ ] Key activities from plans have been documented and tested
 - [ ] Business impact assessed and managed

-## Key considerations for delivering tactical improvements

-Planning and mobilising programmes to deliver such rapid risk reduction.

-1. Understand the organisation’s vulnerability to the threat (attack path analysis)
-2. Identify pragmatic and threat-focused actions to remediate vulnerabilities
-3. Develop and deliver a programme focused on rapid risk reduction
-4. Validate and measure progress at reducing risk
-5. Address root-causes of vulnerabilities with strategic transformation programmes

-### Checklist for remediating from external cyber attacks

-Checklist of key actions to take organised around remediation objectives (by no means comprehensive, but I find these a helpful list of actions to sense check plans!)

-The following actions cannot be taken in isolation to be effective, they require mature capabilities to design, implement and operate.

 ## Removing attacker access to the environment

 ### Remove known access